Infrastructure as Code: Automated Deployments with Ansible

 Each one usually has a human-readable name attribute. |

-2 | Each task uses an Ansible "module" to do its work.
+| 2 | Each task uses an Ansible "module" to do its work.

-This one uses the builtin.apt module which provides a wrapper
+This one uses the builtin.apt module, which provides a wrapper

-around the apt Debian & Ubuntu package management tool. |
+around the apt Debian and Ubuntu package management tool. |

-3 | Each module then provides a bunch of parameters which control how it works.
+| 3 | Each module then provides a bunch of parameters that control how it works.

-Here we specify the name of the package we want to install ("docker.io"[3])
+Here, we specify the name of the package we want to install ("docker.io"[3])

 and tell it to update its cache first, which is required on a fresh server. |

-Most Ansible modules have pretty good documentation,
+Most Ansible modules have pretty good documentation—check out the builtin.apt one for example;

 I often skip to the